Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

 ### Authenticate the client
 In order to interact with the Text Analytics service, you'll need to create an instance of the `TextAnalyticsClient` class.
 You would need an **endpoint** and **API key** to instantiate a client object.
+And they can be found in the [Azure Portal][https://ms.portal.azure.com] under the "Quickstart" in your created Text Analytics resource.

 #### Get credentials
 ##### Types of credentials